TOPIA

 Clarity vs. Complexity

-I learned that good UX isn’t about removing complexity entirely, but organizing it in a way that feels approachable, layered, and easy to navigate.
+I learned that successful UX design is not about removing complexity entirely, but organizing it in a way that feels approachable, layered, and easy to navigate.

 UX Is About Precision

-Every swipe, tap, and animation needed to carry meaning — small adjustments made a big difference in usability and trust.
+Every swipe, tap, and animation needed to carry meaning.
+Making small adjustments to clarify gestures had a huge impact on usability and trust.

 Challenges